astronomer/astronomer/docs/ee-operator.md

 ### Deleting Volumes

-Data that persists across deploys (e.g. logs, grafana metrics, etc.) are stored in persistent volumes.
+Data that persists across deploys (e.g. logs, Grafana metrics, etc.) are stored in persistent volumes.
 If pods that push data to those volumes are stuck in a `CrashLoopBackff` state, deleting the volumes might fix them.
 ```
 kubectl get pvc --all-namespaces